Department of Science and Technology (Philippines)

 The Department of Science and Technology (DOST; Kagawaran ng Agham at Teknolohiya) is the executive department of the Philippine government responsible for coordinating science and technology-related projects and for formulating policies and programs in these fields to support national development.

 History

-The DOST was formed as the National Science Development Board on January 30, 1957, during the administration of President Carlos P. Garcia.
+The DOST was formed as the National Science Development Board by Republic Act No. 2067 on June 13, 1958, during the administration of President Carlos P. Garcia.
 The science body was formed as a result of a law passed in the Congress upon the recommendation of Dr. Frank Co Tui, who was tasked by Garcia to conduct a survey regarding the state of science and technology in the country.
-It was reorganized as the National Science and Technology Authority (NSTA) on March 17, 1981, and was given broader policy-making and program implementing functions.
+In 1962, Nacionalista Rep. Joaquin R. Roces of Manila's 2nd district proposed amending RA 2067 in order to remove the chairman's cabinet-level ranking.
+The NSDB was later reorganized as the National Science and Technology Authority (NSTA) on March 17, 1981, and was given broader policy-making and program implementing functions.

 On January 30, 1987, during the administration of President Corazon Aquino, the NSTA was elevated to cabinet-level status with the signing of Executive Order No. 128, and was renamed as the Department of Science and Technology.